-We know a few bits by heart, "This moment is so much bigger than me.
+We know a few bits by heart, too: "This moment is so much bigger than me.
 This moment is for Dorothy Dandridge, Lena Horne, and Diahann Carroll…’” and so on.

-We remember Berry slaying in an unforgettable sheer Elie Saab gown; the way her hand firmly clutched the little golden man; the way she could barely get a word before being overwhelmed by tears.
+We remember Berry slaying in an unforgettable sheer Elie Saab gown; the way her hand firmly clutched the little golden man; the way she could barely get a word out before being overwhelmed by tears.

 “I sat there and I really thought, ‘Wow, that moment really meant nothing.
 It meant nothing.
 I thought it meant something but I think it meant nothing," she said to the audience.
 “I was profoundly hurt by that, and saddened by that."
 That “moment” she’s referring to is her big win.

 Though it wasn’t all in vain.
 Berry continued, "It inspired me to try to get involved in other ways, which is why I want to start directing.
 I want to start producing more.
-I want to start making more opportunities for people of color.
+I want to start making more opportunities for people of colour.
 I have conversations more deeply with Academy members, and I’m trying to figure out how to help and add more diversity to the Academy.”